nwoodr94/machine-learning/README.md

 # machine-learning

-This repository showcases typical use cases of machine learning algorithms.
+This repository contains typical use cases of machine learning algorithms.
 Here I will expound on my work and also generalize the mathematics so that their ability to solve problems are interpretable by your organization's needs.

 ### Linear Regression
 The linear regression is is a machine learning algorithm that takes linear data as input, and generates a line of best fit.